For more information about Adult Nursing at City, University of London, please visit the webpage using the button above.

 Requirements and how to apply

-Due to the high demand for places on Nursing and Midwifery courses shortlisted prospective applicants will be required to attend an assessment day held at City, University of London where they will be required to demonstrate their numerical and literacy skills in addition to values that match those of the NHS Constitution.
+Shortlisted prospective applicants will be required to attend a selection process held at City, University of London where they will be required to demonstrate their numerical and literacy skills in addition to values that match those of the NHS Constitution.
 For further information and example tests, please visit our Selection Day page.

 IELTS: 7.0 overall band score; with at least 7.0 in the listening, reading, writing and speaking sections.